 A proper first session to understand what is actually driving the question — not a sales call, and not a surface-level intake form.
 We start here before deciding what the work needs to look like.

 Strong Interest Inventory, TriMetrix HD, and EQ-i 2.0 are available where they add value.
 Not every situation calls for them — but where useful, they give the work a grounded, data-informed foundation.
+Not every engagement uses assessments.
+The decision is made together.

 Where useful, a written summary of key observations, themes, and next steps — something to leave with beyond memory of a conversation.